 Complete a Purchase of Service Application, then scan and submit it through AskMyHR.
 You will receive a statement from the Public Service Pension Plan with the cost and options for payment.

 You are responsible for paying the BC Pension Corporation the full amount by the due date listed on your statement.
 You can pay by

 - Cash (cheque, money order or bank draft)

 - Direct transfer from an existing RRSP in your name*

-* If you transfer RRSP funds from a financial institution, be sure to confirm that the exact amount owed is transferred and that any service fees charged are not deducted from the payment.
+* If you transfer RRSP funds from a financial institution, confirm that you’ve transferred the exact amount owed.
+Make sure service fees are not deducted from the payment.

-Purchasing a leave increases your pension and affects your tax situation.
-You may wish to seek advice from a qualified financial planner prior to making the decision to purchase service.
+Purchasing a leave increases your pension and affects your taxes.
+You may wish to speak with a qualified financial planner before deciding to purchase service.